rapidlua/sandals/README.md

  1. **as fast as possible** — Wrapping a task in `docker run` [reportedly](https://medium.com/travis-on-docker/the-overhead-of-docker-run-f2f06d47c9f3) adds 300ms overhead.
 Sandals reduces that to a mere 5ms, a boon for short-lived tasks!
- 1. **exposes Linux kernel features instead of inventing new abstractions** — We aren't Docker, the user should be sufficiently versed in namespaces, cgroups, seccomp and mounts.
+ 1. **exposes Linux kernel features instead of inventing higher-level abstractions** — Primarily a side effect of being fast and lean.
+We aren't Docker, the user should be sufficiently versed in namespaces, cgroups, seccomp and mounts.

 Other mature lightweight sandboxes are readily available: